victoriamorris/nielsenTools/README.md

 ## Requirements

 Requires the regex module from https://bitbucket.org/mrabarnett/mrab-regex.
 The built-in re module is not sufficient.
-Also required the pyperclip module (https://pypi.org/project/pyperclip/).
+Also requires the pyperclip module (https://pypi.org/project/pyperclip/).

 ## Installation